npaul007/rapperContactManager/README.md

 How to use it:

--Open RapArtistContactManagerGenerator.jar
+1. Open RapArtistContactManagerGenerator.jar
--Click the add rapper button to add a new rapper -Click the remove rapper to add a selected rapper -Click the open in browser button to view the xml doc in the browser
+2. Click the add rapper button to add a new rapper
+3. Click the remove rapper to add a selected rapper
+4. Click the open in browser button to view the xml doc in the browser

 How it works: